 Climb the flake and groove at the right end of the wall.

-From a sitting start on the good flake make powerful moves out left to gain a poor hold near the arete and then a good jug on the lip.
+Sit start matched on the good flake.
+Move up to the small side pull before throwing out left to gain a small hold near the arête before cranking through to the good jug on the lip.

 Start on the good flake as for Twelve Monkeys and finish on the good hold on the lip, just miss out all the holds in between!